Painting tiles: Four steps to nailing this easy DIY update

 Once the grout is done, it’s time to get the future stars of the show ready.
 Give your tiles a good clean, to ensure they are free from any dust, grease, or moisture as those can negatively impact the result.

-You might also like How to create a wetroom bathroom
+You might also like Are shower baths a good idea?

 Use a scourer sponge and sugar soap, and double check you really got *all* the grease if you’re painting tiles in a kitchen.